Pecacheu/Utils.js/README.md

 # Utils.js
-###### If you, like many developers, can't stand how slow, inefficient, and backwards JQuery is compared to native JavaScript, but can't live without those one or two essential features, then you need Utils.js!
+###### If you, like many developers, prefer native JavaScript to jQuery, but can't live without those one or two essential features, then you need Utils.js!

 Note: For production code, *utils.min.js* should probably be used.
 It's been converted to ES5, and therefore runs slower, however is more compatible with older browsers.
 Expect IE. Literally no one cares about IE :(